© 2024 MICHIGAN PUBLIC

 But over the years, the price of solar panels came down.
 The federal government now offers a tax credit of thousands of dollars for rooftop solar, more if you also install home battery storage.
 And the city of Ann Arbor struck a group discount deal with companies that install solar panels.
 For Davis, it was time.

-He showed me his brand new panels on three sides of the roof, installed in early October, and a large home storage battery installed on the side of the home.
+He showed me his brand-new panels on three sides of the roof, and a large home storage battery on the side of the home, both installed by Oak Electric in early October.
 "But honestly, the prices, we could have gone either way," Davis said.
 "It was really that ethically, we felt compelled to go solar as soon as it was feasible for us."

 Even with all these discounts and credits, Davis paid $20,000 to own the equipment that makes and stores a lot of the electricity he consumes.
 Even the cost for a smaller system — just solar panels — is too steep for many people in Ann Arbor.